philippefaes/randori.be/c/index.md

 ### [a/randori]

 <!-- coming
-Do everything with love and truth.
+Do everything with love and truth. -- quote van pelgrium uit Dan Mullins

+De eerste stap -- Lao Tse

+Bring your whole self to work — Mike Robbins

 -->